mcdiae/kludje/README.md

 The above code is unsatisfactory.
 In order to obey the interface contract _IOException_ must be wrapped and unwrapped using _UncheckedIOException_.

-This problem can be solved using a cast to KλudJe's _UFunction_ to transparently pass the exception to the calling method:
+This problem can be mitigated using a cast to KλudJe's _UFunction_ to transparently pass the exception to the calling method:

 ```java
 import uk.kludje.fn.function.UFunction;